-DORINA JIBETEAN AND MONIQUE LAURENT
+DORINA JIBETEAN† AND MONIQUE LAURENT‡

-ABSTRACT.
-We consider the problem of minimizing a polynomial function on $\mathbb{R}^n$ , known to be hard even for degree 4 polynomials.
+Abstract.
+We consider the problem of minimizing a polynomial function on \mathbb{R}^n , known to be hard even for degree 4 polynomials.
 Therefore approximation algorithms are of interest.
-Lasserre [15] and Parrilo [23] have proposed approximating the minimum of the original problem using a hierarchy of lower bounds obtained via semidefinite programming relaxations.
+Lasserre [SIAM J. Optim., 11 (2001), pp. 796-817] and Parrilo [Math.
+Program., 96 (2003), pp. 293-320] have proposed approximating the minimum of the original problem using a hierarchy of lower bounds obtained via semidefinite programming relaxations.
 We propose here a method for computing tight upper bounds based on perturbing the original polynomial and using semidefinite programming.
 The method is applied to several examples.